JWTHI/openDRIVE-Matlab/README.md

 		* Specific area: `ROI = [x_min x_max y_min y_max]`
 		* Whole map: `ROI = []`

-Those steps are required for the follwoing methods to work.
+The above listed steps are required for the follwoing methods to work.
 - Plotting the enriched map:
 	- `MAP.plot([],ROI,[])`
-		- Every lane of type `'driving', 'sidewalk', 'restricted'` which got constructed during enrich and all signals will be plotted.
+		- Every lane of type `'driving', 'sidewalk', 'restricted'`, which got constructed during enrich and all signals will be plotted.
 To add more lane types to be plotted, they need to be defined in  [plot.m](+ODR/+roadPKG/+lanesPKG/+laneSectionPKG/@lane/plot.m).
 		- The input arguments are:
 			1. `ignoreStrings`: Cellarray containing strings of elements which should not be plotted.
 Example:
 				- `{'signals','sidewalk'}`